-When most people think “what does IT do?” they think of simple tech support and “have you turned it off and back on again.”
-But, in reality, they do a lot more than make sure your computer is running, they’re responsible for nearly all the technology used daily in an organization.
+When asked the question, “what does IT do?” most people think of things like simple tech support and the classic question, “have you turned it off and back on again?”
+But, in reality, IT departments do a lot more than make sure your computer is running, they’re responsible for nearly all the technology used on a daily basis throughout the entire organization.

 A managed IT support department is what keeps the wheels moving for a business’ technology.
 Communication tools, collaboration tools, hardware, software, security, and much more are managed by an IT department.
-They’re the mechanics that maintain the car that is a business, keeping it on the road and avoiding costly trips to the garage that would require costly downtime.
+They’re the mechanics that maintain the car that is your business, keeping it on the road and avoiding costly trips to the garage - I.e. downtime.

-Watch this video to learn more about the big and small picture tasks that fall under the umbrella of managed IT, and the value of a high-performing network comprised of efficient tech stacks.
+Watch this video to learn more about the functions of an IT department, all the tasks that fall under the umbrella of managed IT, and the value of a high-performing network comprised of efficient tech stacks.

 A managed IT department’s core functions are divided up into three main categories:

-- Governance: This means the handling of the implementation of operational parameters for a user’s use of IT systems.
-Essentially, a managed IT department helps lay down the ground rules for how employees can use company technology.
+- Governance: This means implementing operational parameters for the use of IT systems.
+Essentially, a managed IT department lays down the ground rules for how employees can use company technology.
 This helps to prevent unauthorized or unnecessary access to internal systems and sensitive information, in turn, this also helps to limit the volume of active security vulnerabilities in your systems.

-- Functionality: The most common understanding of what IT does falls under this function which involves creating and managing operational applications, storing data, and assisting in the use of software throughout the organization.
+- Functionality: The most common understanding of what IT does do falls under this function which involves creating and managing operational applications, storing data, and assisting employees with the use of software throughout the organization.
 As your business grows and you want to incorporate more sophisticated technological solutions into your operations, having IT experts who can guide your staff through these digital transformations will help the whole process go smoothly.

 A Managed IT Department’s Responsibilities Within a Company

-Here’s a look at some of these responsibilities and how they fit into the larger picture overall:
+Here’s a look at some of these additional IT department responsibilities and how they fit into the larger picture overall:

 A managed IT department takes care of the implementation and operation of computer network systems within an organization.
-For large companies, this can mean entire teams dedicated to evaluating and managing the software and hardware necessary to keep the network online and functioning highly.
+For large companies, this can mean entire teams dedicated to evaluating and managing the software and hardware necessary to keep the network online and functioning at a high level.

 Internal Application Development

-Team members of a managed IT department can help create and operate custom computer applications that are tailor-made to fit a business’ specific needs and to improve overall business functionality.
+Managed IT department team members can create and operate custom computer applications that are tailor-made to fit a business’ specific needs while also improving overall business functionality.
 Access to tech professionals who can whip up custom solutions for your specific organizational needs is hugely advantageous in today’s hyper-competitive business market.

-Whether it’s project management, order tracking, or customer service, custom applications help streamline processes and result in more specifically useful tools for employees.
+Whether it’s for project management, order tracking, or customer service, custom applications help streamline processes and result in more specific tools for employees exact workflows and processes.

-For IT departments, duties that fall under communication can be wide-ranging, including:
+IT department functions that fall under communication can be wide-ranging and include:

-- AV tasks like setups for conferences, webinars, presentations, etc.
+- AV tasks like setting up for conferences, webinars, presentations, and other events.

 - Maintaining safe and effective email systems, instant messaging applications, phone and video calling platforms, and other devices on the network.

-The classic depiction of an IT department is technical support for employees organization-wide.
-Whenever people need help with their hardware, software, passwords, access, or anything else, IT is called upon to fix problems and get things moving once again.
+The classic depiction of an IT department is technical support for employee's organization-wide.
+Whenever people need help with their hardware, software, passwords, access, or anything else, IT is called upon to fix problems and get the ball rolling again.

-Technical support goes beyond helping people make sure their computers are working.
-Here’s a look at the wide spectrum of support a managed IT department can provide:
+Technical support goes beyond helping people make sure their computers are working, though.
+Below are just some examples of the wide spectrum of support that a managed IT department provides:

 - Setting up new technology

-Next time you’re thinking “what does IT do?” remember that they play an integral role in keeping everything moving by removing the roadblocks that tend to arise when using lots of unique technologies in everyday business.
-It’s important to not only have an experienced IT team by your side but also to have one that you trust.
+Next time you’re thinking “what does IT do?” remember that they play an integral role in keeping everything moving smoothly by removing the roadblocks that arise when relying on a series of unique technology solutions in everyday business.
+It’s not only important to have an experienced and knowledgeable IT team by your side but also to have one that you fully trust.